 First wave.
 Third aircraft to attack Möhne Dam.
 Mine veered left after dropping and exploded at side of dam.

-After the raid, he flew on 6 further sorties before leaving 617 Squadron at the same time as Jack Leggo, in order to qualify as a pilot.
+After the raid, he flew on six further sorties before leaving 617 Squadron at the same time as Jack Leggo, in order to qualify as a pilot.
 However, he did not, apparently, ever fly on any operations in this role.

 He returned to New Zealand in November 1944, and left the RNZAF in 1945.
+After the war, he worked as a carpenter and builder.
+He died in his native Karamea on 1 March 1985.

 [Hat tips: Dave Homewood and Kevin Smith]